BBN-Q/libaps2/doc/instruction-set.rst

 MARKER---Indicates the APS should hold marker *channel* in *state* (0 or 1) for *N* samples.

-LOAD---Loads the given value into the repeat counter.
+LOAD_REPEAT---Loads the given value into the repeat counter.

 REPEAT---Decrements the repeat counter.
 If the resulting value is greater than zero, jumps to the given instruction address by updating the instruction